Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 • Liang et al (2024) [14] - This study concluded that stress hormones (CRH) stop hair regrowth by blocking the hair follicle's natural cell-cleaning process (autophagy), but this was only demonstrated in mouse models and has not yet been confirmed in people.

-Cancer treatmentChemotherapy and radiotherapy can cause sudden, temporary hair loss.
+Cancer TreatmentChemotherapy and radiotherapy can cause sudden, temporary hair loss.

 • Kang et al (2018) [15] - This study concluded that lasting hair loss is a common and upsetting problem for breast cancer patients after chemotherapy, but its findings are limited because the study was small and only done at one hospital.